-MS1: Once warmed up, complete 4 x 10-minute FTP Intervals (Power Z4, HR Z4, RPE 4-5).
-Rest for 10 minutes between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
-Ride for 10 minutes at Endurance and continue on to MS2:
+MS1: Once warmed up, complete 4 x 10 minutes at your FTP (Power Z4, HR Z4, RPE 4-5).
+Rest for 5 minutes between each effort at Endurance (Power Z2, HR Z2, RPE 2-3).
+Ride for 10 minutes at Endurance and continue onto MS2:

 Cross sprints!
 Find a steep grass-covered hill of 20-30 meters, hopefully part of your local training course.
 Immediately following the main-sets of your bicycle workout, complete 5 sprint intervals uphill, carrying your bike.
 Practice getting the knees high and maintaining good balance with the bike.

-WU: 10 minutes working into your Endurance Zone (Power Z2, HR Z2, RPE 2-3).
-Then complete 3 x 1-minute fast pedals, with 1-minute rests between, to open up your legs.
+WU: 10 Minutes working into ENDURANCE (Power Z2, HR Z2, RPE 2-3).
+Then complete 3 sets of 1 Minute fast pedals with 1 minute rest in-between to open up legs

 MS: Building Endurance today!
-Once warmed up, ride in your Endurance Zone (Power Z2, HR Z2, RPE 2-3) over flat to rolling terrain.
+Once warmed up, ride at ENDURANCE (Power Z2, HR Z2, RPE 2-3) over flat to rolling terrain.
 Focus on staying relaxed on the bike and spinning circles while keeping cadence between 90-100.
-During the last hour of the ride complete 1 x 30-minute TEMPO effort (Power Z3, HR Z3, RPE 3-4) using a gear that results in a cadence of 75-85.
-Complete the TEMPO effort as close to the end of the ride as possible while still allowing 10 minutes for cool-down.
+During the last hour of the ride complete one 30 minute effort at TEMPO (Power Z3, HR Z3, RPE 3-4) using a gear that results in a cadence of 75-85.
+Complete the TEMPO effort as close to the end of the ride as possible while still allowing 10 minutes for cool down.